Anuj Nayyar

-Captain Anuj Nayyar, MVC (August 28, 1975 – July 7, 1999) was an Indian Army officer of 17 Jat who was posthumously awarded the Maha Vir Chakra, India's second highest gallantry award, for exemplary valour in combat during operations in the Kargil War in 1999.
+Captain Anuj Nayyar, MVC (28 August 1975 – 7 July 1999) was an Indian Army officer of 17 Jat Regiment who was posthumously awarded the Maha Vir Chakra, India's second highest gallantry award, for exemplary valour in combat during operations in the Kargil War in 1999.

 Early years and career

 Anuj Nayyar was born and grew up in Delhi, India.
 His father, Satish Kumar Nayyar, worked as a visiting professor in Delhi School of Economics while his mother, Meena Nayyar, worked for the South Campus library of Delhi University.
 He was a bright student who consistently performed well in academics and sports.

 Nayyar received his high-school education from Army Public School, Dhaula Kuan (1993 batch).
 He graduated from the National Defence Academy and later was commissioned into the 17th battalion, Jat Regiment (17 Jat) in June 1997 from the Indian Military Academy.

 Kargil War

 Background

 In 1999, the Indian Army detected a massive infiltration by Pakistani military and paramilitary forces in the Kargil region of Jammu Kashmir.
 The army quickly mobilized its forces to drive out the Pakistani infiltrators from Indian territory.
 17 Jat was one of the battalions deployed in the region.
 Nayyar's first major operation involved securing Pimple II, a peak within the Pimple Complex, on the western slopes of Point 4875, a strategic peak in the Mushkoh Valley.

 Due to its strategic location, securing Point 4875 was a top priority for the Indian Army.
 The peak, which stood at 15,990 feet above sea level, had extremely steep slopes and capturing the peak without aerial support was considered near impossible.
 In a last-ditch attempt, C Coy, 17 Jat, of which Nayyar was the second-in-command, decided to secure the peak without waiting for any aerial support on 6 July.